Bright future for investors in Aussie solar farm

 “Australia’s got some unique challenges in terms of our size and moving electricity from the outback to the population centres, but the resource the sun provides is certainly abundant,” Mr Armstrong says.

 By investing in such renewable energy projects such as Nyngan Solar Farm, climate bonds do more than generate millions of megawatt hours of clean energy.
 They aid the global effort towards a zero net emission outcome by 2050.

-Besides the Nyngan solar plant, Regnan Credit Impact Trust helps finances a variety of projects that make a positive impact in the community while generating attractive returns.
+Besides the Nyngan solar plant, Regnan Credit Impact Trust and Pendal Sustainable Australian Fixed Interest Fund help finance a variety of projects that make a positive impact in the community while generating attractive returns.

 Regnan is a responsible investment leader with a long and proud history of providing insight and advice to investors with an interest in long-term, broad-based or values-aligned performance.

 Building on that expertise, in 2019 Regnan expanded into responsible investment funds management, backed by the considerable resources of Pendal Group.

 For more information about Regnan Credit Impact Trust, please contact Head of Regnan and Responsible Investment Distribution Jeremy Dean at email@example.com or Regnan Chief Operating Officer Lisa Boyce at firstname.lastname@example.org.

 Pendal is an independent, global investment management business focused on delivering superior returns for our clients through active management.

 Pendal’s Bond, Income and Defensive Strategies team is one of the most experienced and well-regarded in Australia, managing some $22 billion invested across income, composite, pure alpha, global and Australian government strategies.